 School Code of Conduct

 It is the policy of the Upper Grand District School Board to maintain a safe and inclusive learning and teaching environment through the adoption of a Code of Conduct which promotes responsibility, respect, civility and academic excellence, and sets clear standards of behaviour for all members of the school community.
-The goal is to create a positive school climate where all members of the school community feel safe, comfortable and accepted.
+The goal is to create a positive school climate where all members of the school community feel safe, included and accepted.

 - to be treated with dignity and respect